Martin Hristov (Undercover): Season 1

 In series premiere, Popov put him in Petar Tudzharov's group to be an insider and Martin start to reveal informations from the inside of Tudzharov's group about their works.
 In Episode 1.1, Martin saved Silvia Veleva from being beaten on the street by Tudzharov's men.
-Martin took her in his place and they made love.
+Martin took her in his place and they had sex.
 At the end of the same episode, when Martin arrive in cafe owned by Tudzharov, he see Veleva, later revealed to have nickname Sunny, and realises that she is in fact Tudzharov's mistress.
 Later, he and Sunny became lovers, which was found out by Ivo Andonov, but Ivo didn't tell that anyone.
 Martin was most upset when Sunny vanished enough to try to persuade Popov in helping him to find Sunny, but Popov refused, so Martin started his own investigation and found out that Sunny is in Ivo's house without Dzharo's knowledge.
 Martin secretly saw Ivo and Sunny standing on the balcony.
 Martin than left disappointed.
 In season one finale, when Martin saved Popov from being killed in fire, Martin was wounded, and when he tried to help Popov, a man put a gun on his had behind him.